-"Exploring Religious Hybridity and Embracing Hospitality," a four-day consultation from April 20 through April 23 hosted in conjunction with the World Council of Churches at the UCC national offices, will closely examine the pastoral and theological challenges that multiple religious belonging poses to Christian churches in the 21st century.
-The participants are also exploring possible responses to the topic that would be theologically appropriate, pastorally sensitive and inter-religiously accountable.
+The consultation, bringing together more than 30 people from U.S. and Canadian denominations and religious organizations, will closely examine the pastoral and theological challenges that multiple religious belonging poses to Christian churches in the 21st century.
+The gathering will also explore possible responses to the topic that would be theologically appropriate, pastorally sensitive and inter-religiously accountable.

-The consultation is following up a previous session that took place in October 2014 at the Gurukul Lutheran Theological College and Research Institute in Chennai, India.
-That consultation explored multiple religious belonging in the Asian context and had a more academic environment.
-Thompson attended that meeting and asked WCC leaders how that conversation could take place with a religious emphasis.
+In many ways, the upcoming consultation follows up a previous consultation that took place in October 2014 at the Gurukul Lutheran Theological College and Research Institute in Chennai, India.
+That gathering explored multiple religious belonging in the Asian context and had a more academic than a religious focus.
+This discussion aims to bring the Church into the conversation.